-As at the date of this Statement, Mr. Chai Woon Chew who has served for a period of 9 years, has retired as an Independent Non-Executive Director of the Bank.
+As at the date of this Statement, none of the Bank's Directors have served for a cumulative period of more than 9 years.

 (e) Directors' Performance and Remuneration

 The Board Remuneration and Nomination Committee will carry out assessment on the performance of the Board annually.
 The members of the Board will be assessed based on a set of specific criteria as well as the performance of the Board as a whole.